andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 them even though all eyes are on them."

-The most useful part of this for me stems from my inability to keep a straight face if I make eye contact with friend in the audience.
+The most useful part of this for me stems from my inability to keep a straight face if I make eye contact with friends in the audience.
 During the first performance of day 2 I catch myself smothering a smirk during the nude section because I know my friends are in the crowd.
 As I stride out towards the audience I summon every ounce of concentration in my body to maintain a stoic stare;